codership/documentation/galeracluster/source/sslsst.rst

 When you finish generating the SSL certificates for your cluster, you can begin configuring the node for their use.
 Where :doc:`sslconfig` covers how to enable SSL for replication traffic and the database client, this page covers enabling it for :term:`State Snapshot Transfer` scripts.

-The particular method you use to secure State Snapshot Transfer scripts depends upon the particular method you choose to use on your cluster.
+The particular method you use to secure the State Snapshot Transfer through SSL depends upon the method you use in state snapshot transfers: ``mysqldump``, ``rsync`` and ``xtrabackup``.

 .. note:: For Gelera Cluster, SSL configurations are not dynamic.
-Since they must be set on every node in the cluster, if you are enabling this feature with a running cluster you need to restart the entire cluster.
+Since they must be set on every node in the cluster, if you want to enable this feature with an existing cluster you need to restart the entire cluster.

 ----------------------------------